EDEN CONFIDENTIAL: Boris Johnson, Carrie and Wilf to visit Queen at Balmoral | ExBulletin

 By the time of their last meeting with the Queen, the more conservative courtiers were dismayed because Carrie and Boris had not yet married.
 Unmarried couples have traditionally been unable to share a bedroom at the royal retreat.
 The Duke and Duchess of Cambridge did not visit Balmoral until months after their wedding.

 The Queen has only met Boris once since the start of the pandemic.
-After that meeting at Buckingham Palace in June, a video was released of her telling her that she had just seen ‘poor man’ Matt Hancock and that he was ‘full of…’ before Boris interrupts him to say “beans”.
+After that meeting at Buckingham Palace in June, a video was released of her telling her that she had just seen poor Matt Hancock and that he was full of. . . before Boris interrupts him to say beans.

 Last year the Queen and the late Duke of Edinburgh spent six weeks on the 50,000 acre estate, uninterrupted by awkward PMs.